 - If you are feeling ill or have been exposed to someone who may be ill, cancel or postpone your Adopt-a-Beach event or find another volunteer to lead the event.
 For more information on the symptoms of COVID-19, visit the U.S. Centers for Disease Control website.

 - If a volunteer attending your event appears to be ill, do not allow them to participate in the event and contact local health authorities and Alliance staff.

 - Check local, state, and federal guidelines for additional restrictions or guidelines including travel restrictions, group size limitations, special closures or restrictions in parks and other shoreline areas, and other local health and safety guidelines.
 Here are links to the COVID-19 resource pages for each of the Great Lakes states:

-Note: The City of Chicago has closed all of the city’s lakefront parks.
-No Adopt-a-Beach events are allowed.
+Note: The City of Chicago has closed all beaches, but cleanups are now allowed.
+Click here to read more about requirements for cleanups at Chicago beaches.
 For up-to-date information, visit the Chicago Park District’s COVID-19 page.

 Note: The Michigan Department of Natural Resources (MDNR) has announced that events in state parks may resume on July 1.
 Click here to read more about requirements for cleanups at MDNR-managed beaches.
 For up-to-date information, visit Michigan’s Coronavirus page.

 New York: https://coronavirus.health.ny.gov/home